w3f/polkadot-wiki/docs/learn/learn-governance.md

 You can also use a [governance proxy](./learn-proxies.md#governance-proxy) to vote on behalf of your stash account.
 The proxy can be yours or you can authorize a third-party governance proxy to vote with your stash.
 See more about proxies on the [dedicated page](./learn-proxies.md).

-## Enactment

-Referenda are considered _baked_ if they are closed and tallied.
-Assuming a referendum is approved, it will be scheduled for **enactment**.
-Referenda are considered _unbaked_ if they are pending an outcome, i.e. being voted on.

-All referenda are associated with an enactment delay or **enactment period**.
-This is the period between a referendum ending and (assuming it was approved) the changes being enacted.

-Fot Public and Council referenda the enactment period is a fixed time of
-{{ polkadot: <RPC network="polkadot" path="consts.democracy.enactmentPeriod" defaultValue={403200} filter="blocksToDays" /> :polkadot }}{{ kusama: <RPC network="kusama" path="consts.democracy.enactmentPeriod" defaultValue={115200} filter="blocksToDays" /> :kusama }}.
-For proposals submitted as part of the enactment of a prior referendum, it can be set as desired.
-Emergency proposals deal with major problems with the network and need to be "fast-tracked".
-These will have a shorter enactment period.

 ## Council